Learning

 Ride along with us on our accessible cycling events on the Blackstone River Greenway in Blackstone, MA, and the Blackstone River Bikeway in Lincoln, RI.
 This 2023 series was made possible with funding from the National Library of Medicine, National Institutes of Health, Department of Health and Human Services, under Cooperative Agreement Number UG4LM012347 with the University of Massachusetts Chan Medical School, Worcester, MA.
 These events were held in partnership with All Out Adventures of Northampton, MA, and with volunteer support from our Bikeway Ambassadors.

-With funding from the Network of the National Library of Medicine, New England Region, we were able to host an adaptive cycling event to recognize Rails-To-Trails Conservancy's "Celebrate Trails Day" on April 24, 2021, at the Blackstone River Greenway in Blackstone, MA.
+With funding from the Network of the National Library of Medicine, New England Region, we hosted an adaptive cycling event to recognize Rails-To-Trails Conservancy's "Celebrate Trails Day" on April 24, 2021, at the Blackstone River Greenway in Blackstone, MA.
 The event was presented in partnership with All Out Adventures, Bike-On, and the Massachusetts Department of Conservation & Recreation.
 Thank you to volunteers from the Volunteers-In-Parks program for providing event support and hospitality.
 The event was dedicated to the memory of volunteer Margaret Carroll who inspired bringing adaptive recreation to the Blackstone River Valley.

 Four Adaptive kayaking programs were held in September 2019, generously funded by the Network of the National Library of Medicine, New England Region.
 The programs were held at Regatta Point on Lake Quinsigamond, Worcester, MA, in partnership with All Out Adventures, Rhode Island Canoe & Kayak Association, Blackstone Valley Paddle Club, and supported by the volunteers of the Volunteers-In-Parks program.
-Thank you to BHC Photography Ambassador Bob Evans for once again capturing the program in action.
+Thank you to Photography Ambassador, Bob Evans for once again capturing the program in action.

 National Library of Medicine